-The Department of Environment, Land, Water and Planning has completed a risk assessment for threatened species and communities potentially affected by forestry operations across Victoria’s 5 Regional Forest Agreement (RFAs) regions.
-This is a new requirement in Victoria’s modernised RFAs which were amended in March 2020 to include new mechanisms for strengthened environmental protections.
+The Department of Environment, Land, Water and Planning undertakes risk assessments for species and communities that have been listed as threatened under Victoria’s Flora and Fauna Guarantee Act 1988 (FFG Act) or the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)and are potentially impacted by forestry operations across Victoria’s five Regional Forest Agreement (RFA) regions.
+This is a requirement in Victoria’s modernised RFAs which were amended in March 2020 to include new mechanisms for strengthened environmental protections.

-In 2020, risks were assessed for 79 items, including 70 threatened species and nine threatened ecological communities.
-The risk assessment has supported the identification of interim measures to protect threatened species and communities from hazards posing significant or high risks in the short-term.
+In 2020, the risks of various hazards (e.g. climate change, pests and weeds, forestry operations) were assessed for 70 threatened species and nine threatened ecological communities.
+The Tranche 1 risk assessment supported the identification of interim measures to protect threatened species and communities from hazards posing significant or high risks in the short term.

 This work builds upon existing protections for our forest-dependent threatened species and communities.
 It supports the Victorian forest management system to deliver on key objectives of the RFAs: the conservation and recovery of threatened species and communities and the ecologically sustainable management of Victoria’s forests.

-The report on interim protections is available below.
+The interim and permanent protections reports are available below.

-3 independent scientists, including 2 serving members of the Flora and Fauna Guarantee Scientific Advisory Committee, conducted a review of the methods used in the 2020 risk assessment.
+Three independent scientists, including two serving members of the Flora and Fauna Guarantee Scientific Advisory Committee, conducted a review of the methods used in the 2020 risk assessment.